 My name is Marie, it's me on the photo, lost amongst the impressive rock formations of the Bitcherland in France.
 Born in France, I grew up in Lorraine, a beautiful region in the North East of France, close to Luxembourg and Germany.
 After studying in Baltimore in the USA, I moved to London where I lived for 5 years.
 I've always liked to travel off the beaten path.
 It's actually when I travelled far from the famous travel spots that I lived the most memorable adventures.
 One day, I decided to share my experience with everyone (sharing is caring as we say) as I wanted people to feel the same emotions I felt when I went away.
 That's how Just Boarded was born.
-My aim is also to make a positive impact in the world by helping adventurers travel in a way that honours and supports people while protecting the environment.
-So Just Boarded is not only me.
-It's also a strong network of trustworthy and knowledgeable local teams who are looking forward to share their culture with you!
-Today, I'm a citizen of the world.
-From Brazil to Nepal, I travel around the world to find the best destinations out there and to create meaningful adventures, just for you!
+Today, my aim is to make a positive impact in the world by helping adventurers travel in a respectful way.
+So I'm a citizen of the world.
+From Brazil to Nepal, I travel around the world to create meaningful partnerships with local agencies that share my values and that I can then recommend to you.

 What makes Just Boarded different ?